tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 ## Terminology {#terminology}

 - External PSK (EPSK): A PSK established or provisioned out-of-band, i.e., not from a TLS connection, which is a tuple of (Base Key, External Identity, Hash).
-The associated hash function may be undefined.
 - Base Key: The secret value of an EPSK.
 - External Identity: The identity of an EPSK.
-- Imported Identity: The identity of a PSK as sent on the wire.
 - Target protocol: The protocol for which a PSK is imported for use.
 - Target KDF: The KDF for which a PSK is imported for use.
+- Imported PSK (IPSK): A PSK derived from an EPSK, external identity, optional context string, and target protocol and KDF.
+- Imported Identity: The identity of an Imported PSK as sent on the wire.

 # Key Import